Role of cabin crew

 Flight tasks may vary slightly depending on whether it is short or long-haul and rely on the number of the cabin crew member you are working with.
 However, they usually include:

-- Attend a pre-flight briefing during which cabin crew are assigned to their positions once on board.
-They will also get informed about flight details, schedule and passengers with special requirements such as special meal requester, wheelchair passengers, VIPs on board, elderly passengers or the number of babies requiring baby seats.
+• Cabin crew members attend a pre-flight briefing where they receive their on-board positions.
+They also learn about flight details, schedules, and passengers with special requirements such as those requesting special meals, wheelchair passengers, VIPs on board, elderly passengers, or babies needing baby seats.

-- Perform pre-flight tasks, including checking safety equipment, ensuring that the aircraft is clean and tidy, checking that all meals are on board (including special dietary requests), as well preflight check of the first aid equipment.
+• Pre-flight tasks include cabin crew members checking safety equipment, ensuring the aircraft’s cleanliness and tidiness, verifying the presence of all meals (including special dietary requests), and performing a preflight check of the first aid equipment.

-- Ensure that passengers disembark safely at the end of a flight and check that there is no luggage left in the overhead compartments, toilets and galley areas.
+• At the end of a flight, they ensure that passengers disembark safely and check that there is no luggage left in the overhead compartments, toilets, and galley areas.

-- Fill out documents such as stock control, recording flaws or problems during the flight, liaison with ground staff.
+• They complete documents such as stock control, recording flaws or problems during the flight, and liaise with ground staff.

 Teamwork and effective communication skills: